 Warden Clyde Plummer said Johnston was “one of the finest men on the grounds,” according to the Folsom Telegraph, Feb.
 25, 1938.

-The incident was the first serious trouble since the deaths of Warden Clarence Larken, Officer Harry Martin and two inmates during an attempted prison break Sept.
+The Sterling attack was the first serious trouble since the deaths of Warden Clarence Larken, Officer Harry Martin and two inmates during an attempted prison break Sept.
 13, 1937.